Chillee/MovieRankings/README.md

 1. **Joker**
 1. **Good Will Hunting**
 1. **Chinatown**
+1. **V for Vendetta**: Perhaps modern neckbeard culture and the hacker group Anonymous have made me too cynical of the imagery in this movie, but I found V to be somewhat ... cringy.
+He just felt a lot like a neckbeard.
+He loves swords, he says edgy things, he has a "iamverysmart" demeanor, and just reminds me of m'lady.
+My favorite scene, by far, was the scene with the dominoes.
+I guess I just love montages in general.
 1. **Spider Man: Far From Home**
 1. **21 Jump Street**
 1. **The Truman Show**